-The Santiago Bernabeu stadium itself organizes a tour with panoramic views of the stadium, exclusive access to the dressing rooms and the dugouts, entrance to the lawn and a tour of the trophy cabinets, the press room and the presidential box.
+The Santiago Bernabeu stadium itself organizes a tour with panoramic views of the stadium, exclusive access to the locker rooms and the dugouts, entrance to the pitch and a tour of the trophy cabinets, the press room and the presidential box.

 13. Taste Madrid's gastronomy in its markets

-There is no doubt that there are spectacular restaurants in Madrid, but if you really want to try the authentic local gastronomy, the best kept secret of the city are its neighborhood markets.
+There is no doubt that there are spectacular restaurants in Madrid, but if you really want to try the authentic local cuisine, the best kept secret of the city are its neighborhood markets.

-The well-known Mercado de San Miguel is a delight to the eye and taste, with many options for gourmets, and despite having become a tourist attraction it has not lost any of its authenticity.
+The well-known Mercado de San Miguel is a delight to the eye and taste, with many options for gourmets, and despite having become a tourist attraction has not lost an iota of its authenticity.

 14. Enjoy the exhibitions at the Matadero